'MULTI-CART' CASE STUDY

 WHERE DO WE GO FROM HERE?

-Shifting our focus to Cart organization, we started to try and think about other websites and platforms that allow for building and organizing lists of content.
+We put our focus on Cart organization and handling batch actions as being the most complex part of the web of problems.
+We started to try and think about other websites and platforms that allow for building and organizing lists of content.
 Knowing that both personas we were dealing with were open to innovation but also had speed as a key need, we wanted to look at high traffic consumer facing platforms in hopes of finding intuitive examples.

 When you think of a cart, you think of shopping.
 The initial name and functionality of the feature were pulled from an e-commerce experience but we found that it no longer held up.
 The ability to organize a shopping cart was pretty much non-existent.